-Cheryl Lee's primary interests in the area of psychology involve the processes of learning – particularly as these processes pertain to literacy development.
+Cheryl Lavigne's primary interests in the area of psychology involve the processes of learning – particularly as these processes pertain to literacy development.
 In addition, she is passionate about scientific investigation and research methodology.
 From the planning and development phases to data analysis and presentation, scientific research inspires, stimulates, and motivates her career.
-Lee's teaching philosophy combines her passion for research with in-depth classroom discussions and hands-on activities that, hopefully, demystify scientific investigation.
+Lavigne's teaching philosophy combines her passion for research with in-depth classroom discussions and hands-on activities that, hopefully, demystify scientific investigation.

-Kat manages Kathy Binder's Reading and Cognition Lab.
+Kat Tremblay manages Kathy Binder's Reading and Cognition Lab.
 Her responsibilities include supervising Kathy Binder's student research assistants and those working on independent studies and theses, coordinating data collection and tutoring placements at various ABE (Adult Basic Education) programs and schools in the area, and managing certain aspects of Kathy Binder's NIH Grant.
-Kat's research interests include literacy skills in adult basic education students as compared to other populations.
+Tremblay's research interests include literacy skills in adult basic education students as compared to other populations.